Why Success Feels Empty—and What Your Soul Is Actually Asking For

 4. If money, outside perception, and time constraints were no object, what would you do with your life?

-If these questions stirred something in you, know that I see you.
+If this stirred something in you, know that I see you.
 It can feel lonely at the top of the mountain, and strange to feel empty after hustling so hard towards something you might not truly want.

 You don’t have to move through it alone.
 If you feel called to uncover your true purpose, values, or desires; or have a story you need help telling, I’d love to support you.
 Together, we can shape a life abundant with meaning, contentment, and success, as you define it.